pizycki/RememberMe/README.md

 The installation may take several minutes.
 Go make yourself a cup of coffee.
 Afterall, we develop in Java!

-When it's done, install one more thing from `npm`.
-Unless you don't use IIS or any other HTTP server.
+When it's done, install one more thing from `npm`, unless you use IIS or any other HTTP server.

 ```
-npm install local-web-server
+npm install -g local-web-server
 ```

 When it's done, run MongoDB server.
 Just type `mongod` inside `cmd` and you should see something like this.